hoanghai1803/Codeforces_Basic_Problemset/src/week_1/hint.md

 Tags: *adhoc*.
 > Consider all character in string, there are 2 cases:
-> - If the character is a number, we will increment the result by 1 if it is odd.
+> - If the character is a number, increment the result by 1 if it is odd.
-> - If it is a letter, we will increment the result by 1 if it is a vowel.
+> - If it is a letter, increment the result by 1 if it is a vowel.
 >
 > Time complexity: *O(len(str))*.